Airlock as a Service Knowledge Base

 Integrate an OAuth 2.0 client

-OAuth 2.0 clients are typically used for system-to-system communication on behalf of a user.
-In Airlock SaaS, an OAuth 2.0 client enables access to the Airlock SaaS public API in order to perform specific actions on your tenants.
+OAuth 2.0 clients are typically used for system-to-system communication (without user interaction).
+In Airlock SaaS, an OAuth 2.0 client grants access to the Airlock SaaS public API to perform specific actions on your tenants.
 Currently, supported actions include uploading and activating Airlock IAM configurations for the selected tenant.

-This article details how to create, edit, and delete OAuth 2.0 clients in the Airlock Console.
-It also shows how to authenticate with the API and perform specific actions on your tenants.
+This article explains how to create, edit, and delete OAuth 2.0 clients in the Airlock Console.
+It also shows how to authenticate with the API and use the client to perform supported actions on your tenants.

 Managing OAuth 2.0 clients